DEmmaRL/schedule-timeline/README.md

 A flexible and customizable schedule timeline component for React applications.
 Perfect for displaying event schedules, daily agendas, conference programs, and more.

-Originally created for TCMX 2025 (Taller de Ciencias de la Computación México), this component has been generalized to work with any type of schedule or timeline.
+Originally created for and inspired by the ICPC TCMX 2025, this component has been generalized to work with any type of schedule or timeline.

 ## Features